w3c/presentation-api/uc-req.md

 If a controller becomes disconnected from its presentation, the UA must provide a way for it to resume its connection to the presentation.
-It must also provide a way for a new browsing context on the same UA to request connection to one or more presenting browsing contexts (thus becoming their controlling browsing context).
+It must also provide a way for a new browsing context on the same UA to request connection to one or more presentations (thus becoming their controller).

 ### <a name="req04"></a>REQ04: Joining presentation